 Brushing your cat shortly before mealtime is one technique to assist him to accept being brushed.

-Brushing over the outside surface of the coat without reaching down to the hair roots is a common mistake made by owners.
-Brushing your cat is similar to combing your own hair: split the fur and comb knots out from the roots to the hair tip, working tangles free as you go.
+Brushing over the outside surface of the coat without reaching down to the hair roots is a common mistake owners make.
+Brushing your cat is similar to combing your hair: split the fur and comb knots out from the roots to the hair tip, working tangles-free as you go.

 - Work in parts with the slicker brush, moving from head to tail.
 This will aid in the removal of loose hairs.